FernGully 2: The Magical Rescue: Plot

 They all reach the old warehouse.
 The poachers drive off, and Budgie jumps off a ledge and lands on the truck.
 They drive past Budgie's grandfather, and he sees that Budgie is hanging on the truck tarp, and he drives after them.
 Budgie manages to get inside the car and frees all the birds in the cages.
 The poachers see Budgie trying to get in the car and are enraged seeing all the birds flying away.
 One of them climbs out of the truck and tries to get Budgie off.
-She manages to get away from him, but he unlatches the car she's on and sends her rolling backwards on the road.
-She ends up with one side of the car dangling off a cliff.
+She manages to get away from him, but he unlatches the trailer she's on and sends her rolling backwards on the road.
+She ends up with one side of the trailer dangling off a cliff.
 When she falls, Batty catches her and manages to lift her all by himself up to the top of the cliff (in spite of her being double his size) allowing Budgie's grandfather to catch them in his net and bring them safely to solid ground.

 The group then head by clown car to the ship where the animals are being loaded.
-Pips undoes the conveyor catch so that the cages land in Budgie's grandfather's car.
+Pips reverses the conveyor catch so that the cages land in Budgie's grandfather's car.
 A struggle for the cages ensues between the poachers and Budgie.
 Boof and Crysta arrive to help.
 The other dog turns against his former master.
-The boat gets away and the fairies use their magic to stop it growing a gigantic tree.
+The boat gets away and the fairies use their magic to stop it by growing a gigantic tree that lifts it.
 Nugget almost drowns as he escapes.
 Budgie and her grandfather adopt Slasher and Boof while all the animals and fairies return home.